xanderdrinnan/CreativeMindsPublic/README.md

 # CreativeMindsPublic

-Public repo of my freelance work for Xander Business, stripped of most private and sensitive information.
+Public repo of my freelance work for Xander Business, stripped of private and sensitive information.
+This project was completed using React with NextJS, SASS, an emphasis on semantic HTML practices, and Boostrap, among various other packages.